pbsmyth/command-line/lessons.md

 So far, we've only performed commands that give us information.
 Let's use a command that creates something on the computer.

-First, make sure you're in the home directory:
+First, make sure you're in your home directory:

 ```console
 $ pwd
 /Users/your-username
 ```

-Let's move to the Desktop folder, or "change directory" with `cd`:
+Let's move to the `Desktop` folder, or "change directory" with `cd`:

 ```console
 $ cd Desktop
 ```

-Once you've made sure you're in the Desktop folder with `pwd`, let's try a new command:
+Once you've made sure you're in the `Desktop` folder with `pwd`, let's try a new command:

 ```console
 $ touch foo.txt